DEAP/deap/doc/examples/gp_symbreg.rst

 .. literalinclude:: /code/examples/gp/gp_symbreg.py
    :lines: 27-41

 The redefinition of the division is made to protect it against a zero division error (which would crash the program).
 The other functions are simply a mapping from the Python :mod:`operator` module.
-The number following the function is the *arity* of the primitive, that is the number of entries it takes (this will be used by DTM to build the individuals from the primitives).
+The number following the function is the *arity* of the primitive, that is the number of entries it takes.

 On the last line, we declare an :class:`~deap.gp.Ephemeral` constant.
 This is a special terminal type, which does not have a fixed value.
 When the program appends an ephemeral constant terminal to a tree, the function it contains is executed, and its result is inserted as a constant terminal.
 In this case, those constant terminals can take the values -1, 0 or 1.